choria-io/website/docs/content/about/index.md

 This system is production ready but under active development.
 At various fronts we are working to replace reliance on Puppet Agent and legacy MCollective, the project lives on [GitHub](https://github.com/choria-io).

 Extensive performance testing has been done that showed the system to be stable at over 100 000 nodes.
-Getting to 50 000 nodes is easily achievable using a single middleware server.
+Getting to 50 000 nodes is easily achievable using a single middleware compute node.